saviourcode/workspace/Books/Operating_System_Concepts/Chapter4/Chapter4.md

 ![Thread](./thread.PNG)

 4. The application of threads can be seen in the case of Web-Server.
 Early web-servers used to run a single threaded process.
 It was all good and fun for a single client.
 But if more than one client wanted to connect then the other clients had to wait for a all time before their turn came.
 The other solution was to run a dedicated single threaded process for each client on the server.
-But since we know from the pre
+But since we know from the process creation takes alot of overhead and time and resources so, it is still not an effective solution for large amount of client.
+A different strategy for such type of pr